The Brady Bunch: Discography

 During the series' original run, the six Brady kids recorded several albums on Paramount's record label, all credited to "The Brady Bunch".
 Note that Florence Henderson and Robert Reed did not participate in these recordings, and are not pictured on the album sleeves.

 While session musicians provided backing, the actors from the series provided their own singing voices (which was not always the case for early 1970s television crossover acts).
 In addition, Chris Knight & Maureen McCormick issued a duet LP in 1973, and five of the six Brady kids also released solo singles between 1970 and 1974; only Susan Olsen did not.
 None of the singles from The Brady Bunch, or any single or album from the assorted spin-off acts, ever became hits on any national music charts.
-The group's 1972 album Meet The Brady Bunch was their only charting release, hitting #108 on Billboard's album charts.
+The group's 1972 album Meet The Brady Bunch was their only charting release, hitting No. 108 on Billboard's album charts.